saggy6210/Dkatalis_test/README.md

 Answer:
 Using Kibana or Grafana, we can monitor this instance by configuring following metrics:
-Instance Health – Nodes and Shards
+Instance Health – Nodes and Shards,
-Search Performance – Request Rate
+Search Performance – Request Rate,
-Indexing Performance – Refresh Times
+Indexing Performance – Refresh Times,
-Instance Health – Memory Usage
+Instance Health – Memory Usage,
-Instance Health – Disk I/O
+Instance Health – Disk I/O,
-Instance Health – CPU
+Instance Health – CPU,
 Other data based metrics - Oprational

 4. Could you extend your solution to launch a secure cluster of ElasticSearch nodes?
 What would need to change to support this use case?

 Answer:
-Yes, I can extend to launch a secure cluster of ElasticSearch nodes.
-Only has to create (N) number of instances and cluster configuration in /etc/elasticsearch/elasticsearch.yml
+Yes, I can extend to launch a secure cluster of ElasticSearch nodes by provisioning more (N) number of instances and cluster configuration in /etc/elasticsearch/elasticsearch.yml.
+I will have to update terraform script to create N instances and install ES script on all provisioned instances.
+Once installation will finish have to do configuration and create certificates for all host and deploy into /etc/elasticsearch/ and restart the cluster.

 5. Could you extend your solution to replace a running ElasticSearch instance with little or no downtime?
 How?